 But the benefits don’t stop there.
 A clear ICP also facilitates better product development and messaging, as your teams will have a deep understanding of your customer’s needs, preferences, and pain points.

-So, not only will your sales and marketing be in sync, but they’ll also be more customer-centric.
+So, not only will your sales and marketing be in sync, but they’ll also be more audience-based.

 From there, we’ll delve into how you can craft a successful ICP sales strategy, starting with understanding the importance of meticulous planning.